 - your symptoms and how long you’ve had them

 - whether anyone else in your family has experienced similar symptoms

 - if you have any underlying health conditions

 Your doctor can then order additional tests to help determine what may be causing your symptoms.
 Some of these can include:

-Lab tests typically involve analysis of a blood or urine sample.
-Your doctor can use the results of these tests to help rule out other conditions that may be causing your symptoms.
+Lab tests typically involve the analysis of a blood or urine sample.
+Your healthcare professional can use the results of these tests to help rule out other conditions that may be causing your symptoms.